rapyuta-robotics/alica/docs/articles/plans.md

 An open question now is: How do agents in the first FSM get to know about items found and identified by agents in the second FSM?

 Obviously this part is about specifics of the household domain.
 Therefore, it would be fair to implement the domain-specific information sharing outside the scope of the ALICA program and only provide the agents with available domain-specific information via the domain-specific code of behaviours and conditions.
-However, the core concepts of the [General ALICA](../README.md#General-ALICA) part also provide features that help to address this issue.
+However, the core concepts of [General ALICA](../README.md#General-ALICA) also provide features that help to address this issue.

 ## Success Semantics